aimanparvaiz/hello-world/README.md

 1c. ```terragrunt apply```

 Repeat steps 1 a, 1 b, 1c for EKS, app-deploy and DB in this order.
+(You can do app-deploy and DB in parallel)

 **helloworld app:**